DJM0/vote-logic/README.md

 **WARNING:** Vote Logic is currently under heavy development and cannot be used for production.

+## Features

+- Truncated suggestion summaries in overview (30/12/14)
+- Suggestion total count (28/12/14)
+- Sort suggestions by popularity or date created (04/12/14)
+- Add notes to suggestions (29/11/14)

 ## Prerequisites

 You will need the following things properly installed on your computer.